JY-SHENNNN/CASA0018-CoinClassification/Assessment/Report/README.md

 In addition, this configuration supported both RGB and grayscale inputs.
 Larger models with a 160x160 input size only supported RGB images, which limited their flexibility.
 Comparative analysis showed that reducing the width multiplier (e.g., to 0.1 or 0.05) significantly decreased accuracy to 63.6% and 57.6% respectively.

-The selection of MobileNetV2 was further justified by its ability to maintain reasonable accuracy (57.6%) even with aggressive compression (0.35 width multiplier), while simpler models like MobileNetV1 failed to exceed 57.6% accuracy regardless of parameter adjustments.
+The selection of MobileNetV2 was further justified by its ability to maintain reasonable accuracy (57.6%) even with aggressive 0.35 width multiplier, while simpler models like MobileNetV1 failed to exceed 57.6% accuracy regardless of parameter adjustments.
 The structure of MobileNetV2, especially its use of inverted residual blocks and linear bottlenecks, helped it extract features more effectively.
 This is likely why it performed better on the coin classification task than both the basic classification model and MobileNetV1.

 This is a Deep Learning project!
 What model architecture did you use?
 Did you try different ones?
 Why did you choose the ones you did?